Lusito/pixlcam/docs/guide/influenced-camera.md

 When removing a cue, you can specify a `fadeTime`.
 During the fade-time, the cue will gradually lose its influence on the camera, so the camera doesn't jump.

 Take a look at [Influenced Camera Cue](./influenced-camera-cue.md) for details on how to configure a cue.

-### Setting Boundaries

-In some scenarios, you might want to constrain the camera to stay within the specified bounds.
-For example to not show anything outside the level geometry.
-You can use [setBounds](../api/classes/InfluencedCamera.md#moveomstantly) to do that.
-Use `setBounds(null)` to remove the boundary.